praloysinha/Bank_campaigns/README.md

 This repository has the bank campaign data and the Jupiter notebook of the classification models created to predict the loan conversion

-The link to the Jupiter noteboom is https://github.com/praloysinha/Bank_campaigns/blob/main/Praloy_practical_3.ipynb
+The link to the Jupiter notebook is https://github.com/praloysinha/Bank_campaigns/blob/main/Praloy_practical_3.ipynb

 **Objective:**